2sync

 Multi-location teams and remote work

-Coworkers can check when you’re online or offline, ensuring that meeting requests align with everyone’s working hours.
+In distributed teams, shared calendars simplify scheduling across time zones.
+Coworkers check when you're online or offline, and meeting requests align with everyone's working hours.

 Event planning and coordination

-For large events like weddings, fundraisers, or conferences, sharing a calendar with organizers, volunteers, or vendors ensures tasks and deadlines are visible to all stakeholders.
+For large events (weddings, fundraisers, conferences), sharing a calendar with organizers, volunteers, or vendors ensures tasks and deadlines are visible to all stakeholders.

 Task delegation

-If you rely on administrative support or have an assistant, sharing your calendar allows them to manage scheduling on your behalf—booking meetings, adding events, and rescheduling as necessary.
+If you have an assistant or administrative support, sharing your calendar allows them to manage scheduling on your behalf: booking meetings, adding events, and rescheduling as needed.

 FAQ